 The recommended regulated voltage varies slightly between motor manufacturers but 12-volt vehicles are typically between 13.6 and 15.0 volts.
 It is equally important that the system is neither under- or over-charging.

-The current available from the alternator may vary depending on the style o the charging system, alternator installed, engine speed, battery load/state of charge and drive pulley arrangement.
+The current available from the alternator may vary depending on the type of alternator installed, engine speed, battery load, state of charge and drive pulley arrangement.